brentley/ecsworkshop/content/nodejs/tabs/cdk.md

 {{%expand "Expand here to see the solution" %}}

-- First, because the cdk created a log group on our behalf, we need to get the name of the service.
-Next, using an open source tool awslogs, we will
+- First, because the cdk created a log group on our behalf, we need to get the name of the log-group based on the name of the service.
+Next, we will tail the active logs from CloudWatch in the terminal.
+We achieve this by using an open source tool called [awslogs](https://github.com/jorgebastida/awslogs).

 ```bash
 log_group=$(awslogs groups -p ecsworkshop-nodejs)